ammarozkan/TBWG/README.md

 Some effects may give additional stats to the character, temporarely.
 These effects are Stat Giver Effects.
 When a Stat Giver Effect adden to or removed from a character, ```stats``` variable will be calculated again.

+Other types of effect needs to be stored differently.

 ### Eventer Struct